vinhqdang/simple_chatbot_app_with_rag/README.md

 ## Setup

+1. Install Conda (if not already installed).
+You can install Miniconda by following the instructions at <https://docs.conda.io/en/latest/miniconda.html>.

-1. Create a conda environment:
+2. Create a conda environment:
    ```bash
    conda create -n chatbot python=3.10 -y
    conda activate chatbot
    ```

-2. Install dependencies:
+3. Install dependencies:
    ```bash
    pip install -r requirements.txt
    ```

-3. Configure API key:
+4. Configure API key:
    - Copy `config.json.example` to `config.json`
    - Edit `config.json` and set your OpenAI API key.
    - If you don't have an OpenAI key, leave it blank and select the HuggingFace provider when chatting.

-4. Run the application:
+5. Run the application:
    ```bash
    python app.py
    ```

-5. Access in browser at http://127.0.0.1:5000
+6. Access in browser at http://127.0.0.1:5000

 ## Features